Bike Safety & Licensing

 1. It's the law.
 All bikes operated on the UC Santa Cruz campus and in the city of Santa Cruz must be registered with a current California bicycle license.
 Unlicensed bikes on campus are subject to citation.

 2. It helps prevent theft, and aids in recovering stolen bikes.
 Send a warning to would–be thieves: This bike is registered with law enforcement agencies.
-Licensing enters your bike into a statewide system of identification, recovery and notification – and also significantly encreases the likelihood of your stolen bike being found and returned.
+Licensing enters your bike into a statewide system of identification, recovery and notification – and also significantly increases the likelihood of your stolen bike being found and returned.

 3. It's easy and free when you use the Santa Cruz Police Department Online Bike License Registration System.